Brad Pitt’s ‘World War Z’ Sequel Will Be Directed By David Fincher?

 David Fincher may be onboard to direct Brad Pitt’s World War Z’s sequel.
 According to recent updates, Angelina Jolie’s ex-husband and Paramount Pictures are trying very hard to persuade Fincher to direct the next part in the zombie film.

 World War Z was directed by Marc Forster and was based on the novel of the same name written by Max Brooks, although the movie and novel had no similarities other than the title.
-The film followed the story of Gerry Lane (Pitt), a former United Nations investigator with experience in investigation dangerous war zones.
+The film followed the story of Gerry Lane (Pitt), a former United Nations investigator with experience in investigating dangerous war zones.
 In the action horror film, Gerry Lane has to travel the world to find a way to stop a zombie pandemic.

 In January 2012, Paramount and director Marc Forster said that “They each view World War Z as a trilogy that would have the grounded, gun-metal realism of Matt Damon’s JasonBourne series tethered to the unsettling end-times vibe of AMC’s The Walking Dead.”
 However, the plans for turning the film into trilogy were shelved due to the film’s production issues.

-World War Z was premiered in London on June 2, 2013, and received positive reviews for Pitt’s performance and the portrayal of the fantasy world where zombies are present.
+World War Z premiered in London on June 2, 2013, and received positive reviews for Pitt’s performance and the portrayal of the fantasy world where zombies are present.
 However, the film’s use of outdated CGI and anticlimax was highly criticized by the fans.
 Regardless to this, World War Z garnered $540 million against a budget of $190 million, becoming the highest-grossing zombie film of all time.

 Based on the phenomenal success of the 2013 release, fans were sure that Pitt’s Plan B Entertainment production house will try to work on a possible sequel.
 After the successful opening of the film, Paramount officially announced that they are planning to work on World War Z 2.